-- 1) New developments should provide for a clear network of well-designed social and civic spaces that can help support the cultural and economic life of the town. - 2) Support will be given to proposals that help implement the Lewes District Council "Public Realm Framework", July 2013.
+1) Where appropriate, new developments will be supported where they provide for a clear network of well-designed social and civic spaces that can help support the cultural and economic life of the town.

-10.5 Lewes already has a good network of social and civic spaces, but new development should be used to help enhance and expand this network.
+10.5 Lewes already has a good network of social and civic spaces, but new development should help enhance and expand this network.
 The evolution of Lewes has led to there being no formal town square.
 Therefore, a strong network of civic spaces that encourage social interactions is very important to the town.